bandang0/astro_reduce/README.md

 Say you observed on August 17th 2017 the NGC4993 galaxy (at two different moments of the night, hence two series), the B612 asteroid and Regulus to serve as a reference star for photometry of NGC4993.
 You will thus have two series of NGC4993 images (filter V throughout and 30s exposure time), and one series for both Regulus (filters V and Clear, exposure time 1s) and the asteroid (both filters, exposure time 5s).

-You also have darks (which you call "dark") for each exposure time (1s, 5s and 30s), and flats (which you call "FLAT") for each filter.
+You also have darks (which you call "dark") for each exposure time (0.5s, 1s, 5s and 30s), and flats (which you call "FLAT") for each filter, taken with exposures of 0.5s.

 Your B612 series in the V filter had 3 images starting from 0, but images 0 and 1 turned out defocalized, so you eliminated them.